10-12 april 2024 - Helsingborg, Sweden

 Professor

-Daniel Lindqvist is associate professor of psychiatry at Lund University and director of research, education and development at the Office for Psychiatry and Habilitation, Region Skåne.
+Daniel Lindqvist is associate professor of psychiatry at Lund University and head of research at the Office for Psychiatry and Habilitation, Region Skåne.
 Dr Lindqvist leads the Unit for Biological and Precision Psychiatry at Lund University.
-By using blood, brain, and feces biomarkers dr Lindqvist’s group want to delineate specific subgroups of depression, and test the antidepressant efficacy of various interventions targeting these specific biological pathways.
+By using blood, brain, and feces biomarkers Dr Lindqvist’s group want to delineate specific subgroups of depression, and test the antidepressant efficacy of various interventions targeting these specific biological pathways.
 The goal of this research program is to advance precision psychiatry by tailoring antidepressant treatments.

 Daniel Lindqvist